A Community of Reflection & Action

 - Fostering a sense of community by organizing campus-wide celebrations, memorials and gatherings in response to current events.

-Pastoral care for people of all beliefs and spiritual practices
+Pastoral care for people of all religious beliefs and spiritual practices

 Center for Spirituality chaplains serve students, staff, faculty, alumni and other members of the Nazareth community.
 A chaplain can help you to feel more peaceful and relaxed during times of high stress or uncertainty and help you feel more connected with yourself and your community.